DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 Regarding claims 2-3, these claims recite the judicial exceptions of claim 1.
 Claim 2 further recites that additional products are calculated from a sample taken from the subject at different time points, and claim 3 recites that samples are taken monthly or bi-monthly.
 Claims 2-3 therefore recite the abstract mental process of performing a mathematical operation (Step 2A, prong I).
 Claims 2-3 recite the additional element that the products are calculated from sample derived from a subject at different timepoints.
 However, recitation of the limitation that the sample is taken over time does not integrate the judicial exception into a practical application because determining the level of a biomarker in blood is mere extra-solution activity (Step 2A, prong II, MPEP 2106.05(g)).
-Claims 2-3 furthermore do not recite limitations which transform the claim into significantly more because such a step as collecting a patient sample to measure a biomarker is simply a routine data gathering step that is well-understood and known in the art per MPEP 2106.05(d) (Step 2B).
-Claims 2-3 are therefore drawn to patent ineligible subject matter and is rejected under 35 USC 101.
+Claims 2-3 furthermore do not recite limitations which transform the claim into significantly more because such a steps as collecting a patient sample to measure a biomarker/using PCR to detect DNA are simply a routine data gathering step that is well-understood and known in the art per MPEP 2106.05(d) (Step 2B).
+Claims 2-3 are therefore drawn to patent ineligible subject matter and are rejected under 35 USC 101.

-Regarding claim 6, claim 6 recites the additional judicial exception of “determining and/or assigning a risk to the subject based on a comparison of the products to one or more threshold values and/or one or more product values from one or more prior time points.”
+Regarding claim 6, claim 6 recites the additional judicial exception of “determining and/or assigning a risk to the subject based on the comparisons.”
 Thus, claim 6 is drawn to the abstract mental process of “determining/assigning” and “comparing,” (Step 2A, prong I).
 Claim 6 does not recite any additional elements (Step 2A, prong II, and Step 2B).
 Claim 6 is therefore rejected under 35 USC 101.

 Regarding claim 7, claim 7 recites the judicial exceptions of “determining” and “comparing” values/products (i.e., mathematical calculations and relationships) and “determining a treatment or monitoring regimen for a subject.”
 These are judicial exceptions because they are drawn to mental processes (Step 2A, prong I).
-Claim 7 recites the additional elements of obtaining cell-free DNA in a sample from the transplant subject and performing an assay to determine the amount of DS cf-DNA and total cf-DNA.
-However, this limitation does not integrate the subject matter into a practical application nor transform the claim into significantly more than the recited judicial exception because the remaining elements of the claim amount to mere routine data-gathering steps which are merely extra-solution activity (i.e., determining a biomarker present in blood, performing clinical test to obtain input for an equation, Step 2A, prong II, MPEP 2106.05(g)) that is well-understood in the art (Step 2B, 2106.05(d) section II, which states that determining a biomarker in blood is routine by any means).
+Claim 7 recites the additional elements of extracting, preparing using PCR, and quantifying cell-free DNA in a sample from the transplant subject and performing an assay to determine the amount of DS cf-DNA and total cf-DNA.
+However, these limitations do not integrate the subject matter into a practical application nor transform the claim into significantly more than the recited judicial exception because the remaining elements of the claim amount to mere routine data-gathering steps which are merely extra-solution activity (i.e., determining a biomarker present in blood, performing clinical test to obtain input for an equation, Step 2A, prong II, MPEP 2106.05(g)) that is well-understood in the art (Step 2B, 2106.05(d) section II, which states that determining a biomarker in blood is routine by any means, and measuring DNA using PCR is also routine).
 Furthermore, recitation of “determining a treatment” lacks specificity and is overly general and therefore does not amount to significantly more than the judicial exception, and furthermore does not recite any actionable steps of a specific treatment (MPEP 2106).
 Claim 7 is therefore rejected under 35 USC 101.

 Regarding claims 8 and 9, these claims simply recite obtaining a sample from a subject to measure a biomarker, with the judicial exceptions of determining a product (i.e., a mathematical relationship).
 These claims are therefore drawn to the judicial exceptions of claim 7 (Step 2A, prong I).
 Claims 8 and 9 recite the additional element of obtaining DNA from a subject at timepoints, which is simple extra-solution activity in the form of data gathering (Step 2A, prong II, see claim 7 rejection).
 Thus, claims 8 and 9 do not recite additional elements which integrate the judicial exceptions into a practical application.
 Claims 8-9 do not recite additional elements which transform the claims into significantly more than the judicial exceptions, as such data gathering to measure a biomarker in blood is routine, well-understood, and conventions per MPEP 2106.05(d) section II (Step 2B).
 Claims 8 and 9 are therefore rejected under 35 USC 101.